tydaeus/notes/windows/powershell/powershell_scripting.md

 Check which parameter set was used via the `$PsCmdlet.ParameterSetName` variable.

+Note that you can use null-checking instead of checking against `$PsCmdlet.ParameterSetName` if and only if the alternatives have no default value.
+Default values will be assigned to parameters defined for parameter sets other than the one in use.

 ### ValidateSet
 Use the `ValidateSet` parameter attribute to restrict potential values of a parameter: